 In 278 BC, upon learning that the Chu State had been defeated by the Qin, Qu Yuan, in great despair and distress, ended his life by drowning in the Miluo River in the northeastern part of Hunan Province.

 Not only was he a true patriot, he is famed for leaving many immortal poems for us.
 During the days of his exile, Qu Yuan wrote many famous poems.
 In them, his love for his country and its people are revealed naturally.
 Among his greatest works are Li Sao (The Lament), Tian Wen (Asking Questions of Heaven), Jiu Ge (Nine Songs), and Huai Sha (Embracing the Sand).

 Of these, Li Sao was the representative work of Qu Yuan and the longest lyric of romanticism concerning politics in the history of ancient Chinese literature.
 Tian Wen is characterized by 172 questions put to heaven.
 The questions concern aspects of astronomy, geography, literature, philosophy and other fields.

 Qu Yuan was respected not only by the people during his own time but also after, and not only by people in China but also in the wider world.
 On March, 5th, 1953, great commemorative activities were held in China in honor of him.
 In September, the World Peace Council held a meeting to remember him and urged people around the world learn from him.
 He was also listed as one of the world's four literary celebrities for that year.

-Nowadays, the Dragon Boat Festival is celebrated on the fifth day of the fifth lunar month annually to commemorate Qu Yuan.
+Nowadays, on the fifth day of the fifth lunar month the Dragon Boat Festival is celebrated annually by eating Zongzi and holding dragon boat races to commemorate Qu Yuan.
 And other countries like Korea, Japan, Burma, Vietnam, and Malaysia etc. now celebrate this festival.
-HIs masterpiece Li Sao has been translated into many languages and his portrait displayed in libraries in many countries.
+His masterpiece Li Sao has been translated into many languages and his portrait displayed in libraries in many countries.